alexmadrinanfdez/basic-c/README.md

 - `intro`
     + `hello.c`: a must in every programming language.
-    + `input.c`: accepts as input an integer given by the user.
+    + `input.c`: accepts as input an integer given by the user and transforms it to an ASCII character.
     + `flow-ctrl.c`: flow control structures (`if else` + loops) and statements (`continue` + `break`).
     + `switch-case.c`: compare a variable to several _integral_ (integer) values.
 - `builtin`